 Annual Minnesota Renaissance Festival Trip

 One of my favorite traditions I have with one of my friends is attending the Minnesota Renaissance Festival.
 We have been going since our college days.
 As we were reminiscing, we realized we had been going to the Renaissance Festival for ten years.
 That’s such a long time!
-There were years I had to miss including the year when me and my husband were planning our wedding and last year because we were in Europe.
+There were years I had to miss, including the year when my husband and I were planning our wedding, and last year because we were in Europe.
 With that said, I always look forward to our trips to Ren Fest and many more trips in the future.

 Image is a picture of two women posing with a skeletal pirate.
 They are smiling to the camera.

 While every Ren Fest trip is fun, this year felt extra special.
-This was the first year that both me and my friend dressed up.
-I have dressed up in the past and my friend always mentioned how she wanted to, but it didn’t work out.
-She made it a priority this year and her whole blue outfit was beautiful.
-She clearly had a fun time with it and it was great to see her having a blast.
-Her boyfriend took pictures of us which we would have forgotten about had he not said anything.
-I think we both agreed that dressing for Ren Fest is something we are going to commit to in years to come.
+This was the first year that both my friend and I dressed up.
+I have dressed up in the past, and my friend always mentioned how she wanted to, but it didn’t work out.
+She made it a priority this year, and her whole blue outfit was beautiful.
+She clearly had a fun time with it, and it was great to see her having a blast.
+Her boyfriend took pictures of us, which we would have forgotten about had he not said anything.
+I think we both agreed that dressing for Ren Fest is something we are going to commit to in the years to come.

 Since we have gone so often, we have a few staples or things we have to do while we are there.
 For the most part, we don’t see any shows.
 Instead, we wander around the fairgrounds and do a bit of shopping.
 I tend to purchase new earrings, lotions, or perfumes whenever I go.
-This year, I stuck to a budget and I didn’t buy anything except for food.
+This year, I stuck to a budget, and I didn’t buy anything except for food.
 Every year, the food I eat varies except for the Apple Cider Float.
 The Apple Cider Float is so good.
-It’s Apple Cider and I always get Cinnamon Ice Cream versus Vanilla Ice Cream.
+It’s Apple Cider, and I always get cinnamon ice cream versus vanilla ice cream.
 It’s the quintessential fall beverage.
-It’s become such a classic thing for us that my friend’s boyfriend reminded us that we had to get it before we left.
+It’s become such a classic thing for us that my friend’s boyfriend reminded us we had to get it before we left.
 He kept us on track, that’s for sure.

 This was a Ren Fest trip for the books.
-I think both me and my friend will put more of an emphasis on dressing up as something every year.
+I think both my friend and I will put more of an emphasis on dressing up as something every year.
 As a cosplayer, I always like having an excuse to create a new costume.
 Here’s to ten more years of Renaissance Festival trips.

 Leave a comment